mrqzzz/kpad/README.md

 # kpad

-Kpad is a simple multiplatform terminal editor with syntax highlighting and contextual auto-completion for editing kubernetes declarative manifest yaml files.
+Kpad is a simple multiplatform terminal editor born to edit kubernetes declarative manifest yaml files.

-It provides a handy auto-complete that pops up a list of possible context-aware fields at the cursor position.
+It has syntax highlighting and provides a handy auto-complete that pops up a list of possible context-aware fields at the cursor position.

 ## autocompletion configuration